alx-xlx/gdrive-clone/README.md

 # gdrive-clone
- Clone a shared google drive link to your own google account
+ Clone a shared google drive link to your own google drive

 ### Features

 - COPY/MOVE/SYNC any Shared Folder to your (My Drive/Shared Drive)
+- Server Side Copy (SAs are used for copy/move/sync)
 - Bypass 750GB Transfer Limit
--
+- No extra Bandwidth Required
+- Implemented with Telegram Bot for easy access

+Guide

 ### Requirements
 - Python 3
 - Telegram Application
 - Linux Server

 ### Setup